TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 <img src="images/PCM5122.jpg" width="250" />
 </p>

 Using a USB 3 interface did result in faster boot and response times (such as when opening the Chromium browser or LibreOffice Writer, but it was not overwhelmingly faster.
-In addition the Raspberry Pi 3 and 4, supply a maximum of 1.2A spread over all 4 USB 2 and USB 3 ports, which is significantly less than the USB 3 standard.
+In addition the Raspberry Pi 3 and 4, supply a maximum of 1.2A spread over all 4 USB 2 and USB 3 ports, which is significantly less than the USB 3 standard - refer to [**USB-Power1**](https://forums.raspberrypi.com/viewtopic.php?t=334453) and [**USB-Power2**](http://www.cpmspectrepi.uk/raspberry_pi/MoinMoinExport/USBPowerSupplies.html#P4B.2C_USB_.27C.27_connected.2C_5.1V_3A_.28June_2019.29).
 I will therefore remove the power connection on the front USB interface and connect it to a second identical variable 5v power supply module.
 This will enable me to run another HDD from the front USB interface.

 ### Parts List